batrace/canceltoken/README.md

-CancelToken is a simple helper module that allows a main go process to launch multiple go routines and then synchronize receiving signals, cancelling those go routines and wait for their exit.
+CancelToken is a simple helper module that allows a main go process to launch multiple go routines and then upon receiving a signal, cancell those go routines and wait for their exit.

 Example usage: